U8NWXD/MuchKudos/AuthorAgreements.md

-By placing an `x` in the brackets next to my name below, I agree to the public release of this jointly copyrighted work (MuchKudos) under version 3 of the GNU Affero General Public License as published by the Free Software Foundation and under GitHub's Terms of Service.
+By placing an `x` in the brackets next to my name below, I agree to the public release of this jointly copyrighted work (MuchKudos) under version 3 of the GNU Affero General Public License as published by the Free Software Foundation and as required by GitHub's Terms of Service.

 * [ ] U8N WXD